httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 If the upload is already complete ({{upload-complete}}), the server MUST NOT modify the upload resource and MUST reject the request.
 The server can use the problem type {{PROBLEM}} of "https://iana.org/assignments/http-problem-types#completed-upload" in the response ({{completed-upload}}).

 If the `Upload-Complete` request header field is set to true, the client intends to transfer the remaining representation data in one request.
-If the request content was fully received, the upload is marked as complete and the upload resource SHOULD generate the response that matches what the resource, that was targeted by the initial upload creation ({{upload-creation}}), would have generated if it had received the entire representation in the initial request.
+If the request content was fully received, the upload is marked as complete and the server SHOULD generate the response that matches what the resource, that was targeted by the initial upload creation ({{upload-creation}}), would have generated if it had received the entire representation in the initial request.
 However, the response MUST include the `Upload-Complete` header field with a true value, allowing clients to identify whether a response, in particular error responses, is related to the resumable upload itself or the processing of the upload representation.

 If the `Upload-Complete` request header field is set to false, the client intends to transfer the remaining representation over multiple requests.
-If the request content was fully received, the upload resource acknowledges the appended data by sending a `2xx (Successful)` response.
+If the request content was fully received, the server acknowledges the appended data by sending a `2xx (Successful)` response.

 If the request didn't complete the upload, any response, successful or not, MUST include the `Upload-Complete` header field with a false value, indicating that this response does not belong to the processing of the uploaded representation.